Stability and chaos in dynamical last passage percolation: The scaled version of the main result and a sketch of the proof ideas

 \subsection{Structure of the rest of the paper}

 Several tools must be developed or recalled in order to carry out the plan for proving Theorem~\ref{t.main.scaled} that we have indicated.
-Four main techniques may be highlighted, to which the next four sections are devoted in turn. \begin{enumerate} \item The use of Fourier theory for deriving low supercritical overlap, namely Theorem~\ref{t.main.scaled}(2), as well as for proving an assertion, Proposition~\ref{p.onepoint}, of subcritical weight stability, which we have seen to be a cornerstone of our proposed approach to proving the high subcritical overlap Theorem~\ref{t.main.scaled}(1).
-It is here that Chatterjee's theory of chaos and superconcentration from the monograph~\cite{Chatterjee14}, and in particular the dynamical formula for variance \eqref{dynamicalformula} therein, plays a notable role. \item Static Brownian LPP results, presented in Section~\ref{s.staticpolymer}.
+Four main techniques may be highlighted, to which the next four sections are devoted in turn. \begin{enumerate} \item The use of Fourier theory for deriving low supercritical overlap, namely Theorem~\ref{t.main.scaled}(2), as well as for proving an assertion, Proposition~\ref{p.onepoint}, of subcritical weight stability, which we have seen to be a cornerstone of our proposed proof approach to proving the high subcritical overlap.
+As already alluded to in Section \ref{s.lowoverlapgaussian}, this necessitates the extension of the tools from Chatterjee's theory of chaos and superconcentration to the setting of Brownian LPP. \item Static Brownian LPP results, presented in Section~\ref{s.staticpolymer}.
 Needed assertions about the static model take two forms.
-First, statements about the geometry and weight of polymers.
-Several of these assertions are made uniformly as the endpoint pair of the static polymer is permitted to vary over a suitably scaled region, and have been developed in~\cite{NearGroundStates}.
+First, statements about the geometry and weight of polymers uniformly as the endpoint pair of the static polymer is permitted to vary over a suitably scaled region, and have been developed in~\cite{NearGroundStates}.
 Second, the resemblance to Brownian motion of the routed profile weight profile~(\ref{e.routedprofile}).
-This result has been obtained in \cite{NearGroundStates} as a consequence of the Brownian resemblance for the {\em narrow wedge} profile $x \to \weight_n \big[ (0,0) \to (x,1) \big]$ that is addressed in~\cite{DeBridge}. \item Proposition~\ref{p.onepoint} asserts that the weight of a polymer with given endpoints typically changes little under time increments of the form $t \ll n^{-1/3}$.
+This result has been obtained in \cite{NearGroundStates} relying on the Brownian resemblance of geodesic weight profile results from~\cite{DeBridge}. \item Proposition~\ref{p.onepoint} asserts that the weight of a polymer with given endpoints typically changes little under time increments of the form $t \ll n^{-1/3}$.
 A more robust assertion of subcritical weight stability makes a comparable claim uniformly as the endpoint pair of the polymer is varied suitably.
 Theorem \ref{t.stable} and Proposition~\ref{p.stablehorizontal} are such assertions; their proofs harness the tools recalled in Section~\ref{s.staticpolymer}. \item In Theorem~\ref{t.proxy}, the construction and main properties of the proxy $\rho_n^{t \to 0}$ that captures time-$t$ polymer geometry with competitive time-zero weight.
 The construction employs the three preceding sets of tools. \end{enumerate}

 The verification that Proposition~\ref{p.stablehorizontal}'s hypotheses are sufficient to permit use of the elements needed for its proof occupies a few paragraphs.
 We present this verification in Appendix~\ref{s.calcder}.